 The debentures issued by the Funds and guaranteed by the SBA have a maturity of ten years and bear interest semi-annually at fixed rates.
+Certain of the Funds' SBA debentures begin to mature in 2019 and will require repayment on or before the respective maturity dates.
 The Funds will need to generate sufficient cash flow to make required debt payments on such debentures.
 If the Funds are unable to generate such cash flow, the SBA, as guarantor of the debentures, will have a superior claim to our assets over our stockholders in the event the Funds liquidate or the SBA exercises its remedies under such debentures as the result of a default by the Funds.